-If you are a researcher, and MATLAB and one of the standard first 52 toolkits that come with MATLAB help you... you're ready to go!
+If you are a researcher, and MATLAB or SimuLink... you're ready to go!

 If you are an engineering researcher, and you need other tools...
 Let us know - we are happy to consider other requests

 Not just the usual suspects...